sofibox/maxiaide_public/README.md

 You can add custom rules in `/conf/custom_rules`:

 `maxiaide edit-rule`

+To overwrite aide catchall rule add the following line into custom rule on top:

+/ MaxiRule

+`where MaxiRule is an example of rule that be defined in custom_aide.conf`

 then run maxiaide `update-rule` to update the new rule into `/etc/aide/aide.conf.d/*`